course-kit/guides/getting-started.md

 - `user.isLessonComplete(courseId, lessonId)` returns boolean based on completition status of lesson.
 - `user.getNextLesson(courseId)` returns the next incomplete lesson from the specified course
-- `user.getProgress(courseId)` returns the progress ratio. e.g. `0.5` if they’ve completed 10 out of 20 lessons.
+- `user.getProgress(courseId)` returns the progress ratio. e.g. `0.5` if they've completed 10 out of 20 lessons.

-These methods will provide the data you’ll require for a “resume” button, a course progress meter, and provide a “Watched” flag on your lesson list.
+These methods will provide the data you'll require for a "resume" button, a course progress meter, and provide a "Watched" flag on your lesson list.

 ![getting-started-21](assets/getting-started-21.png)

 ### Resume button

-On your course page you probably want a “resume” button which will take the user to the next lesson from where they previously stopped.
+On your course page you probably want a "resume" button which will take the user to the next lesson from where they previously stopped.
 Use the `getNextLesson` method for this.

 ```jsx
 const nextLesson = user.getNextLesson(courseId)